JakubK/GothicLockpicker/README.md

 ### Example output

 Below you'll find solution for lock to the tower nearby Cavalorn Camp.
-Each line starts with latch Id (starting from topmost latch as 0) and a letters to press while on them.
+Each line contains a letter on keyboard to click including switching latches.

 ```
 W W W D